-An investment proposal is said to be economically independent of a second investment if the cash flows (or the costs and benefits) expected from the first investment are the same regardless of whether the second investment is accepted or rejected.
-If the cash flows associated with the first investment are affected by the decision to accept or reject the second investment, the first investment is said to be economically dependent on the second.
+An investment proposal is economically independent of a second investment if the cash flows (or the costs and benefits) expected from the first investment are the same, regardless of whether the second investment is accepted or rejected.
+Suppose the cash flows associated with the first investment are affected by the decision to accept or reject the second investment.
+In that case, the first investment is said to be economically dependent on the second.

 Economically Independent Investments

-The dependency relationship can be classified further.
-If a decision to undertake the second investment will increase the benefits expected from the first (or decrease the costs of undertaking the first without changing the benefits), the second investments said to be a complement of the first.
-If the decision to undertake the second investment will decrease the benefits expected from the first (or increase the costs of undertaking the first without changing the benefits), the second is said to be a substitute for the first.
+The dependency relationship can be further classified.
+Suppose a decision to undertake the second investment will increase the benefits expected from the first (or decrease the costs of undertaking the first without changing the benefits).
+In that case, the second investment is said to complement the first.
+Suppose the decision to undertake the second investment will decrease the benefits expected from the first (or increase the costs of undertaking the first without changing the benefits).
+In that case, the second is a substitute for the first.